 How does Data Analytics Work?

 Let us assume that a business wants to see; how the advertisement is affecting customer interest in the product.
-They have existing data like social media activity, OTT platforms, field data, surveys (not well organised to work on) from lots of data sources.
-Data analytics will help in organising data and do the data mining, deduce an ideal result, and present the findings to process owners that will be channelled into marketing strategy moving forward.
+They have existing data like social media activity, OTT platforms, field data, and surveys (not well organized to work on) from lots of data sources.
+Data analytics will help in organizing data and doing the data mining, deducing an ideal result, and presenting the findings to process owners that will be channeled into marketing strategy moving forward.

 Skills required in Data Analytics.